Home Made Maine Blueberry Jam is the best

 Blueberry Jam is on my mind.
+Its August and blueberries are in abundance here in Maine.
 I love preserving whatever produce is in season and abundant whether it is from my garden or the farmers market.
 The more news reports I hear about food recalls like the lettuce scare pf last year, the more I like to grow my own food or buy from local farmers.
-Here in northern Maine we have a couple of good sized Amish communities so finding good locally grown farm produce is very easy.
-Growing your own blueberries is very easy.
+Here in northern Maine we have a couple of good sized Amish communities so finding good locally grown farm produce is very easy but growing your own blueberries is very easy.
 For more info check out this article on growing blueberries in a container .

 Always use fresh fruit for the best Blueberry Jam!

-For the best blueberry jam, I recommend using fresh fruit but if you don’t have fresh blueberries you can use frozen blueberries.
+For the best blueberry jam, I recommend using the freshest fruit you can find but if you don’t have fresh blueberries you can use frozen blueberries.
 If using fresh ones, use those that are just ripened as they will have the best flavor and acidity to make the best jam.
+Include a few that are almost ripe as they help add pectin to the batch for a better texture.
 The skins of overripe blueberries can become very leathery and don’t make a product of a nice consistency.

 Preparing the Blueberries for Blueberry Jam